Archimede22/Filler/README.md

     ./filler_vm -f maps/map02 -p1 ./jucapik.filler -p2 AIs/cpoulet.filler | ./shower.filler

-  The AI I submitted for this project is jucapik.filler and the visualizer if shower.filler.
+  The AI I submitted for this project is jucapik.filler and the visualizer is shower.filler.
   When in the visualizer, Press the keys P or O to advance in the battle.